AI Transport overview

 Sockudo can compact append bursts for WebSocket egress while preserving each original mutation internally.

-Sockudo -> Client - 05Turn closes into durable history
+Sockudo -> Client - 05Run closes into durable history

-The agent emits ai-turn-end complete; the final aggregate is visible to history, rewind, and recovery.
+The agent emits ai-run-end complete; the final aggregate is visible to history, rewind, and recovery.

 Agent -> Sockudo -> Store